ecoiptyltd/ecoi-ded/README.md

 Eco-i - Digital Element Dashboard
 Version History

+Version 2.10
+* Fixed bug in Wind Direction and new data not showing

 Version 2.09
 2024-03-19
 * Modified Wind Direction chart to use CouchDB timestamp_data view